We support Tim & Hannah and their work for Latin Link in Brazil.

 Both!
 We live in Brazil but make visits to South Sudan every year.
 God has given us a heart and long-term vision for both countries.

 Quilombola communities are predominantly Afro-Brazilian communities formed as an act of resistance to slavery and racist oppression.
 Many were formed 100s of years ago.
 It is estimated that there are over 5,000 quilombola communities in Brazil.
 Quilombolas are considered to be an “unreached people group” in Brazil.
 We start working with quilombolas sometime in 2018.
 Until then we are making visits to quilombola communities & continue ministry in Gaibu.

 CADI Gaibu is a local Christian charity working with vulnerable children and their families.
 Our ministry in Gaibu is divided between our local church, and CADI.

 Please be praying:

-- Pray for clarity regarding our future ministry location as we continue to make exploratory trips to quilombola communities throughout Brazil.
+Pray for clarity regarding our future ministry location as we make exploratory trips to quilombola communities throughout Brazil.
 Our next trip is to Custódia, 8 hours west of here, 11th - 17th December.

 We are prayerfully considering when our next trip to South Sudan will be, who of us will go and for how long.
 Please accompany us as we discern God’s will.